Bible verses for: Hebrews, Book of

 "But take heed to yourselves, lest your hearts be weighed down with carousing, drunkenness, and cares of this life, and that Day come on you unexpectedly.
 For it will come as a snare on all those who dwell on the face of the whole earth.

 In the beginning was the Word, and the Word was with God, and the Word was God.

 But the hour is coming, and now is, when the true worshipers will worship the Father in spirit and truth; for the Father is seeking such to worship Him.
 God is Spirit, and those who worship Him must worship in spirit and truth."

 But the Lord said to him, “Go, for he is a chosen vessel of Mine to bear My name before Gentiles, kings, and the children of Israel.

+But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.
 Much more then, having now been justified by His blood, we shall be saved from wrath through Him.

 For the wages of sin is death, but the gift of God is eternal life in Christ Jesus our Lord.

 For we were saved in this hope, but hope that is seen is not hope; for why does one still hope for what he sees?

 For this is the word of promise: “At this time I will come and Sarah shall have a son.”

 So then faith comes by hearing, and hearing by the word of God.